331uw13/nemi/README.md

 You can create and modify perl scripts to customize the terminal emulator's behaviour or add any kind of new features.

-> [!NOTE]
+> [!WARNING]
 > Scripting support in progress, Currently some functions may change or be removed without any warning.
 >
-> In the future, it will be continued with backward compatibility in mind.
+> > In the future, it will be continued with backward compatibility in mind.

 ## Documentation